Are you a writer? Are you passionate about finding the truth?

 In the final week, participants will work on their in-depth core project on the subject of governance, accountability and corruption.

-OKP & MSP scholarship application window: 7 February - 14 March 2019
+OKP & MSP scholarship application window: open from 5 February - 17 March 2020

 Applicants must meet the following requirements:

 - You are currently working as a journalist and have a minimum of three years' experience in or for a media organisation.